-'SECTION 4.
+SECTION 4.
 Cabinet.-

-- (a) There shall be a cabinet composed of a secretary of state, an attorney general, a comptroller, a treasurer, a commissioner of agriculture and a commissioner of education.
-In addition to the powers and duties specified herein, they shall exercise such powers and perform such duties as may be prescribed by law. - (b) The secretary of state shall keep the records of the official acts of the legislative and executive departments. - (c) The attorney general shall be the chief state legal officer.
+- (a) There shall be a cabinet composed of an attorney general, a chief financial officer, and a commissioner of agriculture.
+In addition to the powers and duties specified herein, they shall exercise such powers and perform such duties as may be prescribed by law.
+In the event of a tie vote of the governor and cabinet, the side on which the governor voted shall be deemed to prevail. - (b) The attorney general shall be the chief state legal officer.
 There is created in the office of the attorney general the position of statewide prosecutor.
 The statewide prosecutor shall have concurrent jurisdiction with the state attorneys to prosecute violations of criminal laws occurring or having occurred, in two or more judicial circuits as part of a related transaction, or when any such offense is affecting or has affected two or more judicial circuits as provided by general law.
-The statewide prosecutor shall be appointed by the attorney general from not less than three persons nominated by the judicial nominating commission for the supreme court, or as otherwise provided by general law. - (d) The comptroller shall serve as the chief fiscal officer of the state, and shall settle and approve accounts against the state. - (e) The treasurer shall keep all state funds and securities and shall disburse state funds only upon the order of the comptroller.
-Such order may be in any form and may require the disbursement of state funds by electronic means or by means of a magnetic tape or any other transfer medium. - (f) The commissioner of agriculture shall have supervision of matters pertaining to agriculture except as otherwise provided by law. - (g) The commissioner of education shall supervise the public education system in the manner prescribed by law.
+The statewide prosecutor shall be appointed by the attorney general from not less than three persons nominated by the judicial nominating commission for the supreme court, or as otherwise provided by general law. - (c) The chief financial officer shall serve as the chief fiscal officer of the state, and shall settle and approve accounts against the state, and shall keep all state funds and securities. - (d) The commissioner of agriculture shall have supervision of matters pertaining to agriculture except as otherwise provided by law.